pmeaney/roadcodeshowed/README.md

 This website is simply a digital version of a business card that I pass out, which contains links to the following key learning resources:

+**This list is going to appear daunting-- because it is.**  Nothing good comes easy-- good results take time and dedication.
+There are no quick fixes in life.

+**Remember: This is a marathon, not a sprint.**  Teaching yourself software engineering is a multi-year commitment.

+### Getting from Here to There
+Despite what I cautioned above about "Quick Fixes",  you can actually see results quickly-- such as a new job, if you begin learning a specific role which has low barriers to entry.
+For example, I entered into a Digital Marketing career after learning html, css, and frontend javascript-- which I combined with my Event Marketing (AKA Brand Ambassador) work, and Campaign Management (in my case it was legislative campaign non-profit work) to formulate a strong argument to a hiring manager to hire me.
+I had interwoven a skillset of three domains-- First, Campaigning, then Brand Ambassador-ing, and then once I had some tech skills-- I had a solid skillset relevant to Digital Marketing.

+The tech-side of things (html, css, basic javascript) at that point only required about 2-3 months of self-study.

 ## [Roadmap.sh](https://roadmap.sh/)
   - **Roadmap.sh is Role and Skill oriented Roadmap which leads the viewer down a path through learning various technical & IT topics**, for IT Career Roles including:
     - Clientside & Serverside web application design & development